skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/12_appendix_f_procurement_options_analysis_examples.md

 #### Contractor digital service experience and approach (this is different than "agile development")

 User-centered design, DevOps, and product management are required to deliver modern digital services.
-These skillsets along with an agile methodology are necessary in delivering working software in small increments allowing for quickly changing development and design as new requirements are discovered.
+These skillsets, along with an agile methodology, are necessary in delivering working software in small increments allowing for quickly changing development and design as new requirements are discovered.

 {:.post-table .table-small-first}
 | Vehicle | Contractor digital service experience |